digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/13_Interfaces.rst

 ``WithdrawCashTransferProposal``, which archives the proposal and creates a new ``Cash`` contract with identical contents to the original one.

-Overall, the effect is that a ``Cash`` contract can be reassigned to another party, if they agree, in two steps.
+Overall, the effect is that a ``Cash`` contract can be transferred to another party, if they agree, in two steps.

 The declarations from ``intro13/daml/NFT.daml`` declare the templates ``NFT``